How your 'Mother' can help you 'Build' cleaner unit tests - Part II

 }

-Looking good Needs improvement
+Looking good | Needs improvement |

-Also, we have finally gotten rid of the public all-args constructor with too many parameters!
+We have coupled the Builder to the Also, we have finally gotten rid of the public all-args constructor with too many parameters!

 To take it even further, we removed all public constructors.
 The Private Constructor pattern tells collaborators that object construction is internal and explicitly controlled by the class itself.
-The Builder is now the only way to construct an Address.
+The Builder is now the only way to construct an |

 However, the dual responsibilities of the separate Builder class have reared their ugly head.
 In order to prevent leaking test code (the default values) into our prod code (the inner Builder), we had to remove them altogether for now and go back to specifying them in the test class itself.
+This means we go back to the problem of confusing arbitrary values appearing in our tests. |

 Next up, Part III - where we truly divide the responsibilities for object construction into a Builder and a Factory, removing the arbitrary default values from the test itself.